- Purchase the complete Expat Arrivals Malaysia Guide (PDF)

 Renting accommodation in Malaysia

 Rental agreements are usually signed on a two-year basis, with an option to renew.
-For this reason, if they are unable to commit with certainty to the full two years, expats should be sure to have a termination clause written into their rental contract.
-This will allow the residents to break the lease off early under certain conditions.
+If expats are unable to commit with certainty to the full two years, they should be sure to have a termination clause written into their rental contract, allowing them to break the lease off early under certain conditions.